notKamui/Keval/README.md

 - Negate/Oppose `neg(expr)` (where 'expr' is an expression)

+Keval has support for constants, it has two built-in constant:

+- π `PI`
+- *e* `e` (Euler's number)

-You can optionally add as many binary operators or functions to Keval, as long as you define every field properly, with a DSL (Domain Specific Language):
+You can optionally add as many binary operators, functions or constants to Keval, as long as you define every field properly, with a DSL (Domain Specific Language):

 - A **binary operator** is defined by:
   - its **symbol** (a `Char` that is NOT a digit, nor a letter, nor an underscore)